 A. Michael Froomkin is the Laurie Silvers & Mitchell Rubenstein Distinguished Professor of Law at the University of Miami in Coral Gables, Florida.
 Recent work on technology law includes articles on AI and medicine, on drones, and many articles about law and the Internet, and on technology and privacy.

 He is the founder and editor of the online law review Jotwell, The Journal of Things We Like (Lots).
-He is a founder (2012) and sometime Chair of the We Robot conference, which returns to Coral Gables in 2019.
+He is a founder (2012) and sometime Chair of the We Robot conference, which returns to Coral Gables in 2021.
 He is on the Advisory Boards of several organizations including the Electronic Frontier Foundation and the Electronic Privacy Information Center.
-Prof. Froomkin is a non-resident Fellow of the Yale Law School Information Society Project and a member of the Royal Institute of International Affairs in London, of the University of Miami Center for Computational Science.
+Prof. Froomkin is a non-resident Fellow of the Yale Law School Information Society Project and a member of the Royal Institute of International Affairs in London, and of the University of Miami Center for Computational Science.

 Before entering teaching, Prof. Froomkin practiced international arbitration law in the London office of Wilmer, Cutler & Pickering.
 He clerked for Judge Stephen F. Williams of the U.S. Court of Appeals, D.C.
 Circuit, and Chief Judge John F. Grady of the U.S. District Court, Northern District of Illinois.
 Prof. Froomkin received his J.D. from Yale Law School, where he served as Articles Editor of both the Yale Law Journal and the Yale Journal of International Law.
 He has an M.Phil in History of International Relations from Cambridge University in England, which he obtained while on a Mellon Fellowship.
 His B.A. from Yale was in Economics and History, summa cum laude, phi beta kappa with Distinction in History.